 Opting for unfitted coat hooks and shoe storage systems in the same (or similar) shades to the rest of your scheme is the easiest way to design a grey hallway that is both practical and smart.

-If you're designing a hallway and are in need of storage inspiration, take a read of our handy guide to hallway storage solutions.
+If you're designing a hallway and are in need of storage inspiration, take a read of our handy guide to hallway storage ideas.

 12. Create the illusion of a larger and lighter space